ADT Inc. (ADT) Stock Could Soon Reward Patient Investors

 ADT Inc. (ADT): Who are the competitors?

-The company’s main competitors (and peers) include Allegion plc (ALLE) that is trading 4.10% up over the past 12 months and The Brink’s Company (BCO) that is -8.26% lower over the same period.
-Vivint Smart Home Inc. (VVNT) is 87.62% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Allegion plc (ALLE) that is trading -0.64% down over the past 12 months and The Brink’s Company (BCO) that is -9.18% lower over the same period.
+Vivint Smart Home Inc. (VVNT) is 84.67% up on the 1-year trading charts.